nester-a/AspNetCore.Authentication.Basic/README.md

 This project contains an implementation of **Basic Authentication Scheme** for ASP.NET Core.
 See the [RFC-7617](https://www.ietf.org/rfc/rfc7617.txt).

+IMPORTANT.
+This package has been deprecated as it is legacy and is no longer maintained.
+Please use [AN.Authentication.Basic](https://github.com/nester-a/AN.Authentication.Basic)

 ## Add Basic Authentication

 To add Basic authentication in .NET Core, we need to modify `Program.cs` file. **If you are using .NET Core version 5 or less, you have to add the modifications in the** `Startup.cs` **file inside the** `ConfigureServices` **method.**